helium/HIP/0019-third-party-manufacturers/x-logic.md

 ## Hardware Security

-* LUKS disk encryption with swarm keys stored in ECC608A encryption chip.
+* LUKS disk encryption with swarm keys stored in ATECC608A or SLB9670 TPM2.0 encryption chip.
 * Further solutions to lock firmware completely are currently being considered.
 * We are willing to submit a prototype device for audit and share the audit results publicly (pass or fail).